 There are many pathological changes associated with MND including depletion of giant pyramidal (Betz) cells and atrophy of the precentral gyrus, thinning of the spinal ventral roots, sclerosis and pallor in the corticospinal tracts, and loss of lower motor neurons15.

-The hallmark microscopic pathology of MND are the presence of protein aggregations in remaining motor neurons.
+The hallmark microscopic pathology of MND are the presence of protein aggregates in the remaining motor neurons.
 In the majority of cases, these aggregates are composed of ubiquitylated TDP-436.
-However aggregates may also include or be composed of other proteins including FUS and SOD116.TDP-43-positive inclusions are primarily seen in the motor structures of the spinal cord, corticospinal tract and the motor cortex17.
-These inclusions are also observed to a lesser and more variable extent in extra motor regions including the anterior frontal and temporal cortices18.
-MND is considered to be on a disease spectrum with another condition known as Frontotemporal Dementia which is characterised by changes in personality and behaviour, loss of language skills and cognitive decline19.
+However, aggregates may also include or be composed of other proteins including FUS and SOD116.TDP-43-positive inclusions are primarily seen in the motor structures of the spinal cord, corticospinal tract and the motor cortex17.
+These inclusions are also observed to a lesser and more variable extent in extra-motor regions including the anterior frontal and temporal cortices18.
+MND is considered to be on a disease spectrum with Frontotemporal Dementia which is characterised by changes in personality and behaviour, loss of language skills and cognitive decline19.
 Along this continuum cases show pathology purely in motor regions, ranging to FTD cases with purely non-motor region pathology18.
 This spectrum is reflected clinically with some MND patients displaying purely motor symptoms, some patients having both motor and cognitive or behavioural decline, and some FTD patients without motor symptoms.

 1.2 Glial Involvement in MND

 In models of MND, motor neurons show dysfunction in many cellular processes including axonal transport and microtubule function20,21, RNA processing22, endoplasmic reticular stress response23, and endosomal trafficking24.
-However, MND is not a purely neuron-autonomous disease: glial cells are highly involved and also display inclusion pathology both in human MND and in animal models25,26.
+However, MND is not a purely neuron-autonomous disease; glial cells are highly involved and also display inclusion pathology both in human MND and in animal models25,26.
 Microgliosis and astrogliosis, the emergence of activated microglia and astrocytes respectively, can be seen in human post-mortem tissue and animal models27,28.
-Further, in a chimeric mutant SOD1G93A mouse model, mutant SOD1 (mSOD1) expressing motor neurons showed improved survival when surrounded by wild-type astrocytes and microglia, and in contrast, wild-type motor neurons showed MND pathology when surrounded by mSOD1 glia29, indicating the glial environment influences neuronal pathology in MND.
+Further, in a chimeric mutant SOD1G93A mouse model, mutant SOD1 (mSOD1) expressing motor neurons showed improved survival when surrounded by wild-type astrocytes and microglia, and in contrast, wild-type motor neurons showed MND pathology when surrounded by mSOD1 glia29, indicating that the glial environment influences neuronal pathology in MND.
 While infiltrating immune cells, such as mast cells, T cells, dendritic cells and macrophages, are also a feature of MND27,30,31, the remainder of this review will focus on the complex role microglia play in the progression of MND.

 Microglia – The Primary Immune Cells of the Central Nervous System

-Microglia are the resident immune cells of monocytic lineage. and are the primary form of immune defence within the central nervous system (CNS).
+Microglia are the resident immune cells of monocytic lineage and are the primary form of immune defence within the central nervous system (CNS).
 These highly active cells have several functions in development, homeostasis, and innate immunity32.

 Under homeostatic conditions, microglia have a ramified morphology with small somata and short, fine processes that constantly extend, retract and reform in order to survey the local microenvironment33.
 Under pathological conditions, microglia have functions in pathogen destruction, the resolution of inflammation and the promotion of healing and cell growth.
 Microglia react to signals from potential pathogens (Pathogen-Associated Molecular Patterns; PAMPs), and signals expressed by damaged endogenous cells (Damage-Associated Molecular Patterns; DAMPS), via the activation of pattern recognition receptors34.
 In response, microglial cytoplasmic processes swell and shorten, becoming less ramified, and at the extreme end of the spectrum, the cell can adopt a large, ‘amoeboid’ morphology (Figure 1).
 This activation is associated with alterations in the molecules that they express.
 Once the activating stimulus has been resolved, microglia may revert to their homeostatic ramified state.